 Genre: Drama, Literature, Short Stories, Historical

 Ceridwen Dovey was born in Pietermaritzburg, South Africa, and went to high school in Sydney.
 She did her undergraduate study at Harvard, and spent a year as research assistant for the current affairs program NOW with Bill Moyers.
-She wrote her novel Blood Kin as her thesis for a Masters in Creative Writing at the University of Cape Town, and has a PhD in anthropology from New York University.
+She wrote her first novel Blood Kin as her thesis for a Masters in Creative Writing at the University of Cape Town, and has a PhD in anthropology from New York University.
 She now lives in Sydney.

 Teigan Margetts on writing children's books to change the world -> A$50 Gift Card Giveaway thanks to Ethicool Books